candybytesgmbh/taco/README.md

 Make a single taco category accessible via url (e.g: https://taco-food-api.herokuapp.com/api/v1/category/1)

 ###### 🍭 Fragment transitions
-Use Material motion transitions of your choosing to transform between fragments.
+Use Material motion transitions of your choice to transform between fragments.
 Take a look at material components API

 - Tip: https://codelabs.developers.google.com/codelabs/material-motion-android

 ## 🏁 Congratulation you finished the challenge 🏁
 #### Make sure everything is pushed to your git repository.
-Please send us an update about your finished project.
+Please inform us when you have finished the challenge.
+We are not automatically notified.
 #### Tip: don't forget about code documentation
-#### If you like, send us a feedback about the challenge
+#### We’d be happy to receive your feedback on the challenge.
+Let us know how you liked it.